akka/akka/akka-docs/java/untyped-actors.rst

 The ``ask`` pattern involves actors as well as futures, hence it is offered as a use pattern rather than a method on :class:`ActorRef`:

-.. includecode:: code/akka/docs/actor/UntypedActorDocTestBase.java#import-askPipeTo
+.. includecode:: code/akka/docs/actor/UntypedActorDocTestBase.java#import-askPipe

-.. includecode:: code/akka/docs/actor/UntypedActorDocTestBase.java#ask-pipeTo
+.. includecode:: code/akka/docs/actor/UntypedActorDocTestBase.java#ask-pipe

-This example demonstrates ``ask`` together with the ``pipeTo`` pattern on futures, because this is likely to be a common combination.
-Please note that all of the above is completely non-blocking and asynchronous: ``ask`` produces a :class:`Future`, two of which are composed into a new future using the :meth:`Futures.sequence` and :meth:`map` methods and then ``pipeTo`` installs an ``onComplete``-handler on the future to effect the submission of the aggregated :class:`Result` to another actor.
+This example demonstrates ``ask`` together with the ``pipe`` pattern on futures, because this is likely to be a common combination.
+Please note that all of the above is completely non-blocking and asynchronous: ``ask`` produces a :class:`Future`, two of which are composed into a new future using the :meth:`Futures.sequence` and :meth:`map` methods and then ``pipe`` installs an ``onComplete``-handler on the future to effect the submission of the aggregated :class:`Result` to another actor.